-- Spelling & entry details must be accurate & fully provided to your registration page no later than two weeks prior to the competition.
+- Spelling & entry details must be accurate & fully provided to your registration page no later than four weeks prior to the competition.
 Penalties apply.

-- All music must be submitted no later than two week prior to the competition.
+- All music must be submitted no later than four weeks prior to the competition.
 Failure to do so may be subject to removal from the competition.

 On arrival to the venue: